 Be More Objective

-When you are studying statistics, it is the numbers doing the talking, not your own personal preferences.
-In a qualitative analysis, this is not the case because when you are exploring the circumstances of a participant just by talking to him, you may be at risk of misinterpreting his words through your personal perspective.
+When you are studying statistics, the numbers are doing the talking, not your own personal preferences.
+In a qualitative analysis, this is not the case because when you explore the circumstances of a participant just by talking to him, you may be at risk of misinterpreting his words through your personal perspective.

-Quantitative data analysis rules out this issue because with data dictating observations, there is hardly any room personal opinion to influence it.
+Quantitative data analysis rules out this issue because there is hardly any room for personal opinion to influence it with data dictating observations.
 For instance, if there is a study exploring the prevalence of blood pressure in adolescents, the reading on the sphygmomanometer will remain what it is, regardless of anyone’s effort to change it.
 Ultimately, this reading will direct the researcher to the most realistic conclusions about the topic under consideration.

 Focus Effectively on Research Ethics